Lollorm/Super-Mario-AI/README.md

 ## Environment

 The Gym Super Mario Bros environment was used to provide the game interface and training environment for the agent.
-Documentation can be found [here](https://pypi.org/project/gym-super-mario-bros/)
+Documentation can be found [here](https://pypi.org/project/gym-super-mario-bros/).

 ## NEAT implementation

+### About NEAT

+NEAT (NeuroEvolution of Augmenting Topologies) is an evolutionary algorithm used to evolve artificial neural networks.
+It gradually optimizes both network structure and weights through evolutionary processes.
+A full description of the algorithm is available in the original [paper](https://nn.cs.utexas.edu/downloads/papers/stanley.ec02.pdf).
+In particular said algorithm was implemented the NEAT-python library.
+Documentation can be found [here](https://neat-python.readthedocs.io/en/latest/).

 ### Requirements